cwebba1/eleventyone/app/blog/2024-04-09-Remembering-back-before-the-big-project.md

 description: What was I doing before the big project?
 Remember what I was working on. . .
 templateEngineOverride: njk,md
 ---
-This morning I got on my computer and started my day by reading tutorials.
-Something I read triggered me to look for my recent Links and Buttons prototype project.
+This morning I started my day by reading tutorials on my computer.
+I read an article that made me look through my recent prototype files for my Links and Buttons project.

-I had completely forgotten about this project.
-I did a lot of research and I want to write about links and buttons.
-I found a description embedded into the final prototype that is a kernel of the article that I want to write.
+I had forgotten about the Links and Buttons project.
+I did lots of research.
+I want to write about links and buttons.

+In March I delved into a deep dive into my WordPress CSS code and typography.
+My work on my code base required intense research and consistent concentration.
+The typography refactor project took way longer than expected.

+Long projects affect my connection to other projects.
+I've lost the thread of other work that I was doing.
+Now I need to pick up the threads of previous projects.

-Recently I've written many articles.
+I've written many articles recently.
 I had a nagging feeling that I wrote an article that I lost, or that I wanted to write.

-While looking at my Links and Buttons prototype I opened more tutorials to see.
-I landed on a LinkedIn page comparing aria attributes and data attributes.
-[The LinkedIn page](https://www.linkedin.com/advice/0/how-do-you-choose-between-data-attributes-aria-accessibility) invites me to "add to the discussion".
-I have something to contribute here.

-The LinkedIn conversation is a little off message from what I have to say.
-I dug into Aria a little more.
-My key concern has to do with CSS attributes and selectors.
+A description I found embedded into the Links and Buttons prototype is the kernel of my article.

+Links and buttons may look the same but they are different.
+Buttons connect to JavaScript functions.
+Links go somewhere.

-My prototype is "Links and Buttons".
-The difference is that buttons connect to JavaScript functions and links go somewhere.
-I used data attributes in my prototype to make variations of the buttons.
+A key interest I have for links and buttons has to do with CSS attributes and selectors.
+I used data attributes in my prototype to make variations of the links and buttons.

+I opened more tutorials to study.
+I also dug into Aria a little more.
 I am thinking of revisiting the project to add aria labels for the links.
 From what I have read a simple "ID" is enough of a label for aria and CSS selectors.

-In March I dropped into a deep dive into my WordPress CSS code base.
-It took way longer that I expected.
-Long projects affect my connection to other projects.

-I am proud of the work I did on my code base.
-It required intense research and consistent concentration.
-But I've lost the thread of what I was doing.
-Now I need to pick up the threads of previous projects.

-In my 2024 Prototype folder I discovered many other projects from February.
+I discovered many other prototype projects in my 2024 Prototype folder.
 The other prototypes have to do with color, scrolling behavior, and animation.
-These projects are working towards redesigning my website landing page.

-I also have a HTML portfolio that I printed as a PDF.
-I intend to use it for self-promotion and job search.
-I have more samples to add.
+I plan to combine elements of these projects to redesign parts of my website.

+These prototypes are the components that I use to build websites for clients.

-In January I worked on creating a presentation to teach about how to set up an Eleventy project.
+I am working on creating a presentation to teach how to set up an Eleventy project.
 I was testing the course to decide how to include styles.
 I need to write a purpose statement to introduce the presentation.
+My goal is to keep the presentation to 40 minutes.

+Another project is a HTML portfolio that I will print as a PDF.
+I intend to use it for self-promotion and project search.
+I have many work samples to add.

-At the end of the March refactor project I published my article.
+At the end of the March typography refactor project I published my article.
 There are two more articles to edit and publish.
-I want to get these done and out and to pick up the other projects.
-Now I need to put myself out into the world.
+I want to get these done and out.
+I am eager to pick up work on my other projects.
+I am putting myself out to the world looking for paid projects where I can offer my design expertise.